Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 Deflection
 ^^^^^^^^^^

-Boids will try to avoid deflector objects according to the Collision rule’s weight.
+Boids will try to avoid deflector objects according to the Collision rule's weight.
 It works best for convex surfaces (some work needed for concave surfaces).